underwateroverlander/Docker-NNM/Readme.md

 2/17/2022 - v1.1
 3/16/2022 - v2

 Please note that as this is a network sniffer, you will either need to attach a second interface with mirrored traffic or run the container in privileged mode to listen to the physical interface.
-By default, it is connected to the Labbox network, so if you want to integrate the two feel free to run through the process.

 # Repository